COMMENTARY: Advancing Freedom of Religion or Belief: Agendas for Change

 It is up to us to champion the freedoms of others as well as of ourselvesWhat should Christians – and indeed those of other faiths and none - do to further freedom of religion or belief?
 As people of faith it is up to us to champion the freedoms of others as well as of ourselves.
 And we must do this based on a positive understanding of the value of freedom of religion or belief for all, grounded as that is in our own understanding of church, conscience and the common good.
 For if religious believers will not stand up for the religious freedoms of others, irrespective of their faith, why in heaven's name should anyone else?

-For reporting and analyses of freedom of thought, conscience and belief in places named in this lecture, see:
+Monitoring and analyses of freedom of thought, conscience and belief in many of the places named in this lecture is available here:

 Follow us on Twitter @Forum_18 (https://twitter.com/forum_18)